Hey… you! Shh!! I have the details on our top-secret laser beam project. Here’s the engineering report: topsecretlaserbeamproject.doc

-Cloudlock connects with each of your cloud-delivered applications: Office 365, GSuite, Salesforce, Teams for Slack, Cisco Webex Teams, Box, Dropbox, Servicenow, Okta, and Onelogin.
+Cloudlock connects with each of your cloud-delivered applications: Office 365, GSuite, Salesforce, Slack, Cisco Webex Teams, Box, Dropbox, ServiceNow, Okta, Amazon Web Services (AWS) and Onelogin.
 In doing so, Cloudlock can discover all of the content stored – and with whom it was shared – all through existing APIs.
 Cisco Cloudlock automatically creates a dashboard to show unusual file download and delete activity and unusual countries for which this activity occurred.

 From here administrators have control over what content cannot be shared – and with whom.
 They can choose from many pre-defined policies covering everything from credit card numbers, social security numbers, international bank account information, FERPA related content, patient data, aggressive or discriminatory content – you name it.
 Administrators can also define their own custom policies to cover anything they wish – including content covered by an NDA or considered intellectual property.
 Finally, Cloudlock can be set to take action on discovered activities.
 Notify an admin and end-user, revoke file shares, quarantine files, and delete messages.